 Content like web copy is a great vehicle for packing a one-two punch.
 To start with, it serves a functional purpose of telling people about your business, what you do, what your listings are, and so on.
 Secondly, it holds great power for SEO purposes.

 An oil and gas industry recruiting firm in Texas will probably need a web copy that’s quite different from a small boutique group of recruiting generalists in Manhattan will.

 Your web copy is a chance to show Google, and its users, how your business stands out.
 This means not letting a single word go to waste and using carefully researched keywords that touch on your location or area of expertise and naturally weaving them throughout each page of your site.
 This lets searchers discover you and helps your rankings rise above those who aren’t optimizing their web content.

-Write (or re-write) your web content with a careful eye on every opportunity you can find to implement keyword and SEO strategies to boost your rankings.
+Action: Write (or rewrite) your web content with a careful eye on every opportunity you can find to implement keyword and SEO strategies to boost your rankings.
 Hire outside help for the tech stuff if you want, but don’t let this important type of content fall by the wayside.

 Let’s face it: looking for a job sucks.
 Maybe a person has been unemployed for a while or maybe they’re a little lean on experience – generally speaking, this is a time where people are at their most vulnerable and you want to respect that and treat them with care.
 This is where it pays to create content that shows off your authority and positions your firm as a group of trusted advisors on this harrowing job-seeking journey.

 There are lots of ways you can use content to establish this type of credibility, but one especially effective way is to give readers something for free, just because you care.